+49 (0) 7022 2796-682

 • Determination of the decomposition temperatures (start/middle/end)

-• For the exact identification and quantification of escaping decomposition products and volatile components, we couple TGA with FT-IR spectroscopy and GC-MS.
+• For the exact identification and quantification of decomposition products released and volatile components, we couple TGA with FTIR spectroscopy and GC-MS.

 Analysis systems: